-- Turn off engine.

-- Do not allow anyone to remain on the boat.

-- Tie boat securely to the fueling pier.

-- Use bilge blower for a minimum of 5 minutes.

-- Turn off bilge air blower, bilge pump and any other devices that could produce a spark.
+- 1. Turn off engine. - 2.
+Do not allow anyone to remain on the boat. - 3.
+Tie boat securely to the fueling pier. - 4.
+Use bilge blower for a minimum of 5 minutes. - Turn off bilge blower, bilge pump and any other devices that could produce a spark. - Ensure that the engine compartment is free of gasoline vapors, and inspect fuel lines for leaks and hose deterioration.

-- Ensure engine cover is closed to prevent fumes from entering the engine compartment.

-- Have a fire extinguisher close at hand.

-- Insert the spout into the filler neck.